 Girl Scouts in Action

-Find out what educators are saying about Girl Scouts, learn how Brownies are already changing the world, and get to know some of Girl Scouts’ most critical, enthusiastic, and passionate assets: our inspiring volunteers!
+Find out what educators are saying about Girl Scouts, learn how Brownies are already changing the world, and get to know some of Girl Scouts’ most necessary, enthusiastic, and passionate assets: our inspiring volunteers!

 Building Our Future, One Initiative at a Time

-- Having It All: Girls and Financial Literacy (PDF) examines girls’ financial skills and expectations for their futures, demonstrating the critical need for financial literacy programs for girls.
+- Having It All: Girls and Financial Literacy (PDF) examines girls’ financial skills and expectations for their futures, demonstrating the need for financial literacy programs for girls.